markthomasmiller/portfolio/README.md

 ## Credit

-I used the wonderful [react-icons] extension for the SVGs in this app.
+I used the wonderful [react-icons](https://github.com/react-icons/react-icons) extension for the icons displayed throughout the app.
+These icons are open source under the following licenses.

 | Icon Library                                                  | License                                                                                   |
 | ------------------------------------------------------------- | ----------------------------------------------------------------------------------------- |